 But first, let’s look at what the core differences are in more detail between the two transmissions.

-The first thing you want to do is remove the entire transmission to give you easier access to the internals.
+So, the first thing you want to do is remove the entire transmission to give you easier access to the internals.
 Once out, set yourself up nicely so we can remove the tail-shaft housing.
 There are usually about 6 high tensile bolts you will need to remove to get the cover off.
 Save those bolts for reuse later.

 You can remove and get rid of the tail-shaft housing since it won’t fit anymore once the modification is complete.
 The rubber O-ring that seals the housing can be discarded as well.
 You’ll need a new one.